Where to stay in Wellington, New Zealand (the best hotels and areas)

 As with all of my guides, this isn’t supposed to be the most comprehensive list of hotels in Wellington, but a curated selection of independent or otherwise unique places to stay.

-Overview: Wellington’s best hotels
+A quick overview: Wellington’s best hotels

 A guide to the best areas to stay in Wellington